 When engaging with external stakeholders, organizations take on an interdisciplinary, focus-led approach and source ideas and solutions from individuals and bodies with expertise in different areas.
 This approach is a sure-fire way to promote ingenuity and creativity.

 It could be argued that innovation and sustainability are everything to business today.

-The focus on innovation and sustainability has been particularly heightened during the current global crisis we are facing.
-We have seen the innovative ways companies have been adapting to the pandemic's pressures and how innovation has been driving significant social and scientific breakthroughs.
-Simultaneously, the situation has also significantly impacted how consumers are interacting with products and goods, with consumers now developing a more heightened awareness of ethical practices.
+The focus on innovation and sustainability has been particularly heightened during the current global crisis.
+We have seen the innovative ways companies have adapted to the pandemic's pressures and how innovation has been driving significant social and scientific breakthroughs.
+Simultaneously, the situation has also significantly impacted how consumers interact with products and goods, with consumers now developing a more heightened awareness of ethical practices.

-The need to adopt sustainable business practices is imperative for creating strategic differentiation and an important concept for our society and our planet as a whole.
+The need to adopt sustainable business practices is imperative for creating strategic differentiation and an important concept for our society and our planet.